 Late Filing for Homestead

-Applications with Petition - Late Homestead applications are accepted by the County Property Appraiser.
-We also help taxpayers prepare the petitions to the County Value Adjustment Board (VAB) for all property purchased prior to January 1 and owned and occupied by qualified applicants.
+Applications with Petition - We accept late Homestead applications in our Main Office in Room 111 of the Broward Government Center in Downtown Fort Lauderdale.
+We also help taxpayers prepare the petitions to the Broward County Value Adjustment Board (VAB) for all property purchased prior to January 1 and owned and occupied by qualified applicants.
 For a late application to be granted for the current year, you must file a petition with the VAB accompanied by a $15 non-refundable filing fee and qualify for the exemption.
 If the application is filed after the September TRIM Notice deadline, and you request a good cause hearing with the Value Adjustment Board on or before December 31st, the Value Adjustment Board will hold a hearing to determine if it will hear your petition.
 You must show "good cause" why your petition was not filed by the September deadline.

 If granted "Good Cause," you must file a petition and pay the mandated $15 non-refundable filing fee to the VAB; and be heard by a Special Master for approval or denial.

 If denied "Good Cause" by the VAB, you are still entitled by law to appeal to the Circuit Court, pursuant to Sec.
 194.171, Fla.
 Stat.